okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 ---
 ## Supported APIs

 The APIs documented on this site are officially supported by Okta, unless they are marked as deprecated.
-Any endpoints not documented on this site are subject to change at any time and aren't supported.
 Okta's officially supported (documented) APIs follow the version guidelines discussed in the next section.
 Don't consume any Okta API unless the API is documented on this site.
 You should consider all undocumented endpoints private, subject to change without notice, and not covered by any agreements.

 ## Version guidelines